ich777/docker-owncast/README.md

 Update Notice: Simply restart the container if a newer version of the game is available.

+AMD Hardware transcoding (Please note that you have to be on Unraid 6.9.0beta35 to enable the moduel for AMD):

+    Open up a Terminal from Unraid and type in: 'modprobe amdgpu' (without quotes or you edit your 'go' file to load it on every restart of Unraid - refer to the support thread)
+    At 'Device' at the bottom here in the template add '/dev/dri' In Owncast open the admin page and go to 'Configuration' -> 'Video Configuration' -> 'Advanced Settins', select 'VA-API hardware encoding' from the dropdown and click 'Yes'

+Intel Hardware transcoding:

+    Download and install the Intel-GPU-TOP Plugin from the CA App At 'Device' at the bottom here in the template add '/dev/dri' In Owncast open the admin page and go to 'Configuration' -> 'Video Configuration' -> 'Advanced Settins', select 'VA-API hardware encoding' from the dropdown and click 'Yes'

+Nvidia Hardware transcoding:

+    Download and install the Nvidia-Driver Plugin from the CA App Turn on the 'Advanced View' here in the template and at 'Extra Parameters' add: '--runtime=nvidia'.
+    At 'Nvidia Visible Devices' at the bottom here in the template add your GPU UUID.
+    In Owncast open the admin page and go to 'Configuration' -> 'Video Configuration' -> 'Advanced Settins', select 'NVIDIA GPU acceleration' from the dropdown and click 'Yes'

 Also visit the Homepage of the creator and consider Donating: https://owncast.online/

 ## Env params